dsilvavinicius/nise/README.md

 ```
 6. Run MeshLab and open the resulting mesh file `logs/pipeline_test/test_mesh.ply`

+Alternatively, on Linux and macOS systems, steps 3-5 are implemented on the `Makefile` at the root of the project.

 ## Citation
 If you find our work useful in your research, please cite:
 ```